jeremyandrews/argus/README.md

 - `SLACK_TOKEN`: The OAuth token of the Slack App to send news notifications.
 - `SLACK_CHANNEL`: The Slack channel ID to send the notifications to.
-- `SLACK_WEBHOOK_URL`: The complete URL of the Slack Webhook to send news notifications to.
 - `URLS`: A list of RSS URLs to scrape.
 Use feeds without access restrictions.
 - `TOPICS`: A list of topics to search for and report on.
 - `OLLAMA_PORT`: Optionally specify a custom port for the Ollama API.